 This camera bag is small and handy, so it’s easy to use on the go.
 I usually keep it in my backpack for an extra layer of protection, and it fits in there perfectly!
 It also has some spare pockets for extra batteries or SD cards.

 I’ve been happy with the battery life on my X-T2 camera, but it’s always a good idea to bring at least a couple spare batteries on a hike.

 These memory cards come in all different sizes, but I like the 64GB and 128GB versions.
 The 128GB card holds up to 1,500 raw photos from my camera, or more than 5,000 JPEG photos.

 • My Drone

 I’ve used almost every model of drone over the years, but the DJI Mavic 2 Pro is the best option on the market right now by far.
-It shoots high definition 4K videos and 20MP photos, and it’s surprisingly easy to fly.
+It shoots high definition 4K videos and 20MP photos, and it’s surprisingly small and easy to fly.

 • Drone Batteries

 Drone batteries typically only last about 30 minutes per charge, so it’s a good idea to bring at least one or two spares.
 I always keep at least 3 spares with me for when I may be doing lots of filming.

 It’s a good idea to bring a couple of microSD memory cards for the drone.
 One 64GB card is good for about 1.5 hours of filming at 4K resolution, but you’ll want to keep a spare handy in case you forget your main card.